Weighted Crunch Instructions

 - Lie back on the floor with your legs extended

 - Hold a medicine ball with your arms are extended upward, perpendicular to the floor.

 - Your low back is pinned to the floor.

 - Take a deep breath out and imagine your abdominals curling your torso slightly off the ground.

 - You don't want a rigid, strict torso position.
 Your back should not be arched during the execution of the exercise.

-- From an anatomy and biomechanics perspective, the rectus abdominus flexes the spine.
+- From an anatomy and biomechanics perspective, the rectus abdominus flexes the trunk.

 - You cannot flex a muscle if it is tense.

 - Negate the urge to generate momentum upward using the weight.
 Your arms are merely a lever for your core.